izelozhan/spotify-clone/README.md

 # spotifyish-clone

-In this project, I will build a React web application called Jammming.
+In this project, I build a React web application called Jammming.
 Utilizing my knowledge of React components, state management, and integration with the Spotify API, I aim to create a platform where users can search the Spotify library, curate custom playlists, and save them to their Spotify accounts.

 Key Features: